Harish2093/datematcher/README.md

 # datematcher
-This python code will help you to tag the different dates present in a text.
+This python code will help you to tag the date of your interest from different date formats present in a text.